Floorp-Projects/Floorp/taskcluster/docs/partner-repacks.rst

 Signing
 ^^^^^^^

-* kinds: ``release-partner-repack-notarization-part-1`` ``release-partner-repack-notarization-poller`` ``release-partner-repack-signing``
+* kinds: ``release-partner-repack-signing`` ``release-eme-free-repack-signing``
 * platforms: Mac
 * upstreams: ``release-partner-repack`` ``release-eme-free-repack``

-We chunk the single partner repack task out to a signing task with 5 artifacts each.
-For example, EME-free will become 19 tasks.
+We chunk the single partner repack task out to a signing task per artifact at this point.
+For example, EME-free will become ~95 tasks, one for each locale.
 We collect the target.tar.gz from the upstream, and return a signed target.tar.gz.
 We use a ``target.dmg`` artifact for nightlies/regular releases, but this is converted to ``target.tar.gz`` by the signing scriptworker before sending it to the signing server, so partners are equivalent.
-The ``part-1`` task uploads the binaries to apple, while the ``poller`` task waits for their approval, then ``release-partner-repack-signing`` staples on the notarization ticket.

 Repackage
 ^^^^^^^^^